Sustainability

 Cradle-to-cradle, or natural musical permaculture

 Sustainability and “musical permaculture” assimilate the musicians into an understanding of nature (nature’s design).
-According to this idea, people will only be able to survive in the long term if they work in harmony with nature’s cycles and resources and not against them – and this is likewise the only way that musicians will be able to pursue this wonderful career.
+According to this idea, people will only be able to survive in the long term if they work in harmony with nature’s cycles and resources and not against them – and it is likewise the only way that musicians will be able to pursue this wonderful career.
 Both terms therefore describe the systemic relationship between living beings and the natural environment in music making.

 The Kronberg Family

-The Kronberg Academy Foundation would be inconceivable without highly motivated and highly committed employees.
+The focus area of “People” encompasses the entire “Kronberg Family”: the Kronberg Academy Foundation would be inconceivable without highly motivated and highly committed employees.
 In addition, generous sponsors from both private and public spheres are the cornerstones of the Foundation’s architecture.
 We want to develop our work further through targeted measures in strategic organisational areas, such as personnel, health, mobility and CPD management, achieving ecological and socially acceptable solutions as part of a gradual and continuous improvement process.

 4.3.
-Focus area: Planet earth
+Focus area: Planet Earth

 Environmental aspects

-The Foundation’s key stakeholder groups were identified as part of the materiality and context analysis performed in accordance with the German Sustainability Code and ISO 14001:2015, using a dialogue process that involved several sessions.
+The Foundation’s key stakeholder groups were identified as part of the materiality and context analysis performed in accordance with the German Sustainability Code and ISO 14001:2015, using a dialogue process that comprised several sessions.

-2022 Materiality Analysis
+2021 Materiality Analysis

-The following Material Topics were identified in 2022 and confirmed in the 2023 Review:
+The following Material Topics were identified in 2024/25 and confirmed in the 2025 Review:

-1. Foundation culture and teaching
+1. Foundation culture and mission statement

 3. Communications